Your first transaction

 Before the transaction is considered valid, it must be signed by a private key.
 Use the following code to sign the transaction.

-# sign transaction
+# sign the transaction

 signed_txn = unsigned_txn.sign(private_key)